google/applied-machine-learning-intensive/v2/03_regression/08_regression_with_tensorflow/slides.md

 ```

 <!--
 `Dense` isn't the only type of layer.
 There are dozens of layers that can be found in the `tensorflow.keras.layers` namespace.
 Here is a sample.
+We will discuss some of these layers later in the course.
+They are all different and some work very well for certain types of data and use cases.
 -->

 ---